-It is one of the most important KPIs to track for sales teams because Win Rate helps you identify how exactly the sales team is performing, the team’s strengths, whether there are any visible gaps in the sales process etc.
+This KPI is crucial to track for sales teams because Win Rate helps you identify how exactly the sales team is performing, the team’s strengths, whether there are any visible gaps in the sales process etc.

 For example, a higher win percentage means that the process in place is efficient and you should probably allocate more resources and bring more opportunities to the pipeline.

 In Pipedrive, you can calculate both the overall Win Rate and loss rate as well as funnel rates which clearly tells you the deal conversion rate between different stages in your sales pipeline.